-The Moise+ Tool (MoT) wants to be a tool supporting all the phases from the agent organization design to Moise+ code generation.
+The $Moise+ Tool \ (MoT^3)$ wants to be a tool supporting all the phases from the agent organization design to Moise+ code generation.
 MoT has been realized by using Metaedit+.
 It owns a graphical notation to represent the Moise+ specific elements and a code generator in order to produce the final XML code containing the Moise+ organizational specification.
+Fig. 2 shows a screenshot of MoT.